Annapurna Base Camp Trek - 8 Days

 Larger groups can enjoy better discounts as the overall costs are shared among trekkers.

-Discounted Cost for Off-Season
+Discounted Cost for Off-Season for Annapurna Base Camp in 2026

 If you plan your Annapurna Base Camp hike during the off-season (Winter: December-February or Monsoon: June-August), you can avoid crowded routes and have a peaceful trail.
 During Off-Season, You’ll get a 15% discount on the standard price.
 This means: